DemirelZ/TodoApp__ReactNative/README.md

 <br/>

 - Developed a simple to do app with React-Native.
-- It was created using only useState.
+- It was created using with useState and AsyncStorage.
-- I used iconsax library for icons.
+- Used iconsax library for icons.

 ## Find the screenshot below